Knoblauchpilze/backend-toolkit/README.md

 	return func(c echo.Context) error {
 		sqlQuery := "SELECT count FROM my-table"

+		// Use the connection to query the database and unmarshal the result
-		value, err := db.QueryOne[int](c.Request().Context(), conn, sqlQuery)
+		// easily in an integer or a struct or anything you want value, err := db.QueryOne[int](c.Request().Context(), conn, sqlQuery)
 		if err != nil {
 			return c.JSON(http.StatusInternalServerError, "Failed to query database")